top of page

 Terms and Agreements in regard to mobility, luggage, cancellation etc.

-Day 1- December 4th - We will meet at our London Heathrow accommodation and after a brief orientation we will start this magical journey that will end in Glasgow, Scotland.
+Day 1- December 4th - We will meet at our London Heathrow accommodation and after a brief orientation we will start this magical journey that will end in Edinburgh, Scotland.
 Our first stop of the day is in Winchester for Winchester Cathedral's Christmas Market.
 The Cathedral’s historic Close is the unique setting for this German-inspired market which has more than 100 wooden chalets with hand-picked traders such as Boardnbread, which specialises in oak chopping boards and cheese boards, and Artifactually, renowned for its handblown Victorian baubles and tree decorations.
 An open-air performance stage, a nativity scene and foodie favourites such as creamy Comté cheeses and bratwurst complete the festive cheer.
 If you want to escape the crowds, head to the Refectory, sheltered behind ancient flint walls opposite the cathedral, for a cranberry sausage roll.
 Our next stop is Bradford-on-Avon for a Festive Afternoon Tea at the Bridge Tearooms.
 Bradford is absolutely magical during the holidays with a magical display of around 70 Christmas Trees staged by local businesses and community groups.
 We then make our way to just north of Bristol to get settled into our accommodation before dinner.
 Dinner and Overnight near Bristol.
 (B,L,D)

 Day 2 - December 5th - This morning will be spent in Bath where the cobbled streets around the Roman Baths are the gorgeous setting for a wonderful 260-strong stall market.
 The majority of what’s for sale, from jewellery to homeware and artwork, is made in the southwest, so if you shop here, local really means shopping local.
 Keep an eye out for colourful children’s clothing by HDMini, hand-forged metal ornaments from Flint and Rankine Ironworks and Heirloom Puzzles.
 Don’t leave without picking up a Christmas pudding from Georgie Porgie’s Puddings!
 We then make our way to Bristol and to the SS Great Britain for a spectacular Festive Afternoon Tea in the ship’s First Class Dining Saloon during their magical Christmas offerings.
 Then we make our into the heart of the city where we find this special Christmas Market where you will find over 35 festive stalls selling an array of unique gifts, crafts, and seasonal treats.
 Grab yourself a warming hot chocolate or mulled wine and wander through the market soaking up the holiday atmosphere.
 With a variety of offerings such as traditional German bratwurst, ingenious Yorkshire pudding wraps, crêpes and other tempting sweet treats, there really is something for everyone.
 The we return home where you will have the evening free to explore and find some dinner.
 Overnight near Bristol.
 (B,L)

 Day 3 - December 6th - As we make our way further north we take a detour to Cardiff, Wales to explore their Christmas Market which has been operating in the city centre for over 30 years!
 It is a unique visitor attraction and offers an alternative shopping experience as you are buying original work directly from the makers themselves.
 Each year they have 70 stalls showcasing an extensive rolling programme of over 200 individual businesses selling a wide variety of diverse arts and crafts, interspersed with seasonal food and drink.
 Cardiff has the added benefit of being very central with wide streets.
 The vast majority of amazing shops, quaint Edwardian and Victorian arcades, restaurants and attractions are within a 5 minute walk of the Cardiff Christmas Market.
 You can also take in the beauty of Bute Park, Cardiff Castle and many other sights all just a stroll away from the market.
 This afternoon as we are so near, we will have a Guided Tour of Cardiff Castle.
 This essential tour takes in the Castle’s spectacular Victorian interiors, where we will learn more about the lavish decorations and the visionary people who created them.
 As well as the large and impressive rooms our guide will also show us more incredible spaces that are not open to the public, including the Winter Smoking Room, Nursery, Lord Bute’s Bedroom and the Roof Garden.
-We then make our way to our overnight stay near Ross-on-Wye to get settled into our accommodation before dinner.
-Dinner and Overnight near Ross-on-Wye.
+We then make our way to our way to our accommodation to get settled in before dinner.
+Dinner and Overnight Cardiff.
 (B,D)

 Day 7 - December 10th - Today we will end up just north of Birmingham.
 On the way we will stop in Moreton-in-Marsh, a thriving market town with a broad High Street which is lined with elegant 17th and 18th Century buildings, among them the White Hart Royal, a former manor house in which King Charles I sheltered during the Civil War and the rare Curfew Tower with its original clock and bell.
 In the centre is the Redesdale Hall, the town’s main public hall, which regularly holds antiques and craft fairs.
-Our next stop is Stratford-upon-Avon, most famous for being the birthplace and beloved home town of William Shakespeare, but now a bustling market town steeped in charm and history.
-Stratford’s pretty town centre is especially lovely at Christmas and after some exploration, we will stop for a Festive Afternoon Tea before making our way to Birmingham for the Frankfurt Christmas Market.
+Our next stop is Birmingham for the Frankfurt Christmas Market.
 In the town centre, a huge tree and festive huts take over Victoria Square, selling everything from schnitzel and strudel to Berliner doughnuts.
 For a glass of Glühwein or Weissbier pop into one of several themed bars: one famously has an animated singing moose above the service area; another, a Glockenspiel of bells on the roof that plays Christmas tunes at different times of the day.
 You’ll also find several stalls selling handcrafted wooden decorations and paper star lights for the tree.
-We then make our way north to get settled into our accommodation before dinner.
-Dinner and Overnight Telford.
-(B,L,D)
+Then we make our just a short way further to Frogham for the Polar Express Train Ride.
+From Staffordshire we head directly towards the Frozen North to pick Santa Claus up for the return journey.
+Onboard, we are treated to a festive polar extravaganza true to the book and movie, down to the very last drop of hot chocolate.
+This annual trip to the North Pole makes an ideal early Christmas surprise groups of friends travelling together and anyone else ready to believe in the magic of Christmas.
+We then make our way further north to get settled into our accommodation before gathering for dinner.
+Dinner and Overnight Chester.
+(B,D)

-Day 9 - December 12th - As we are about half way through the tour, the entire day will be spent at your leisure.
+Day 8 - December 11th - As we are about half way through the tour, the entire day will be spent at your leisure.
 Chester is an ancient city offering a breathtaking experience with each chapter of Chester's history etched into the very fabric of the city.
 Walk where Roman Legionnaires marched to war, Viking raiders wreaked havoc and Norman invaders conquered Anglo Saxons.
 Chester has the most complete city walls, the oldest racecourse and the largest Roman Amphitheatre in Britain, plus a 1000 year old Cathedral with Europe's finest example of medieval carvings - and of course the one and only 700 year old Rows galleries where shopping is a double delight.
 And you will not find a more Delightful Christmas than in Chester.
 A handmade, historical, magical experience awaits you with 70 traders situated in the square around the town hall, the new arcade and the forum surrounding the iconic sparkling tree in the heart of the city centre.
 Discover unique, locally made produce and with handmade crafts, jewellery, accessories and stocking fillers.
 Enjoy your day and get all rested up for the second half of the adventure.
+Overnight Chester.
 (B)

-Day 11 - December 14th - We will have a later start this morning after our long day yesterday and then visit Harrogate's Famous Christmas Market complete with festive shopping opportunities from an eclectic mix of local traders and traditional European Christmas stalls.
+Day 10 - December 13th - We will have a later start this morning after our long day yesterday and then visit Harrogate's Famous Christmas Market complete with festive shopping opportunities from an eclectic mix of local traders and traditional European Christmas stalls.
 Among the many stalls and entertainments will be arts and crafts from artisan creators, mouth-watering treats for customers to sample or purchase, festive decorations for your home and a range of unique gift ideas for you to choose from, or just treat yourself amid the busy Christmas preparations.
 In addition to the chance to enjoy a truly Harrogate Christmas shopping experience, there will be music and entertainment to add to the perfect Christmas atmosphere.
-We then stop for a Gin and Tonic Afternoon Tea at our favourite tearoom in Yorkshire!
+We then stop for a late afternoon Gin and Tonic Afternoon Tea at our favourite tearoom in Yorkshire!
 We then prepare for an evening journey on the Polar Express to take us to the North Pole!
 We will get to meet all the characters from the film including the Conductor, the Singing Chefs, the Hobo and of course Father Christmas.
 Throughout the journey you will tangle with the Caribou, see the magic of the Northern Lights and have the story of the Polar Express told you by the Singing Chefs.
 Cookies and Hot Chocolate before arriving at the North Pole to meet Santa Claus.
 Then we make our way back home.
-Dinner and Overnight Harrogate.
+Dinner and Overnight Yorkshire.
 (B,L,D)

-Day 12 - December 15th - Today we will head to the Walled City of York and soak up the City’s Medieval Charm and scents of spiced mulled wine this season, as fairs, family fun and festival flavours transform York into a Festive Fairytale.
+Day 11 - December 14th - Today we will head to the Walled City of York and soak up the City’s Medieval Charm and scents of spiced mulled wine this season, as fairs, family fun and festival flavours transform York into a Festive Fairytale.
 You can take a leisurely stroll along St Nicholas Fair and take in all of the festive atmosphere, as you discover Fine Yorkshire Produce from Crafters and Makers showcased at the Made in Yorkshire Yuletide Village.
 More traditional Christmas gifts can be found as you wander amongst the many Alpine Chalets on Parliament Street.
 You can then head down to Kings Square and experience all the fun of the fair while Sampling Festive Food and Drink at the St Sampson’s Square Rustic Yorkshire Barn with delicious treats including Hot Chestnuts and glasses of Warming Mulled Wine.
 We will stop for Afternoon Tea and then visit Fairfax Georgian House for their Townhouse Christmas.
 Get ready for an enchanting Christmas experience that's bigger and better than ever before – with hundreds of merry mice taking over Fairfax House!
 A Christmas wonderland like no other, you’ll find mousey guests swinging from the ceiling, bursting out of drawers, and causing general havoc whilst they play amongst the festive Georgian decor.
 This evening we take in Mother Shipton's Winter Wonderland.
 As you wander through the winter woodland, the Christmas Village awaits, a place where enchantment and holiday spirit intertwine.
 Gaze upon the merry displays and festive delights that fill the air with joy.
 While here we will enjoy delicious treats like mince pies, hot chocolate and gingerbread biscuits.
 The quirky refreshment cabins, snug log gazebos, and inviting picnic benches are waiting to embrace you.
-Overnight Harrogate.
+Overnight Yorkshire.
 (B,L)

-Day 13 - December 16th - We make our way further north this morning with a first stop at Castle Howard.
+Day 12 - December 15th - We make our way further north this morning with a first stop at Castle Howard.
 Each year Castle Howard puts on a themed tour of the castle that in the past has included Christmas in Neverland, Alice's Christmas Wonderland and a festive take on L. Frank Baum's much-loved story, the Wizard of Oz.
 Visiting the castle at any time of year is an absolute delight, but visiting at Christmas is and magical adventure you will never forget.
 Although building work began in 1699, the construction of Castle Howard took over 100 years to complete, spanning the lifetimes of three Earls, the end result is breathtaking!
 After our visit we will stop in Helmsley for Afternoon Tea at the Feathers Hotel and then make our way to Thirsk, the home of James Herriot.
 We will explore Thirsk for a bit before a stop at Skeldale House at 23 Kirkgate, the actual residence and surgery in James Herriot's Darrowby which now houses The World of James Herriot Museum.
 The museum encompasses the very essence of the world renowned vet James Herriot.
 It offers visitors an unforgettable interactive experience of the life and times of a man, who became a national celebrity after the airing of the BBC drama "All Creatures Great and Small".
 We then make our way further north to our accommodation.
 Dinner and Overnight Hexham.
 (B,L,D)

-Day 14 - December 17th - We will make our way along the coast on our way to Scotland's Capitol City, Edinburgh.
+Day 13 - December 16th - We will make our way along the coast on our way to Scotland's Capitol City, Edinburgh.
 Our first stop of the day will be Newcastle-upon-Tyne for their Christmas Markets.
 At Monument and Grey Street, the bustling market stalls are offering a brilliant range of unique gifts and seasonal treats.
 Look out for the iconic North Pole Igloo Pods perched above the market, where you can cosy up with food and drinks while taking in the stunning views of Grey Street.
 And don’t miss the return of the ever-popular Moosenwirt Alpine Bar, nestled in the heart of Grey Street, adding a warming touch to Newcastle’s food and drink scene.
 Wander through Old Eldon Square’s Winter Wonderland, complete with a traditional carousel, a towering illuminated Christmas tree, and a mix of local food operators bringing festive flavours to life.
 Then we are on our way further north to take a Santa Train Journey with Heatherslaw Light Railway, the most northerly steam railway in England.
 This fifteen-inch gauge railway runs through beautiful countryside alongside the River Till between Heatherslaw and Etal Castle, a return journey of 6.4km that takes 20-25 minutes each way.
 Carriages are pulled by the steam locomotives ‘Bunty’ and ‘Lady Augusta’, or by the diesel engine ‘Binky’.
-Then we finally make it to Edinburgh and our home for the next 3 night.
-Dinner and Overnight Edinburgh.
+Then we finally make it to just south of Edinburgh and to our home for the next 3 night.
+Dinner and Overnight near Edinburgh.
 (B,D)

 Day 17 - December 20th - This morning we make our way to the Edinburgh International Airport for the journey home.